 Create a university experience for the 21st century

-In many ways, chatbots are the low-hanging fruit of digital transformation in universities.
+In many ways, AI chatbots are the low-hanging fruit of digital transformation in universities.

 Because institutions of higher education already have existing knowledge bases of frequently asked questions, student tours and campus activities, among many others, chatbots are perhaps the simplest way to bridge the gap between students and all that digital information.